airbytehq/airbyte/docs/integrations/destinations/chroma.md

 ## Getting Started \(Airbyte Open-Source\)

-You can connect to a Chroma instance either in client/server mode or in a local persistent mode
+You can connect to a Chroma instance either in client/server mode or in a local persistent mode.
+For the local persistent mode, the database file will be saved in the path defined in the `path` config parameter.
+Note that `path` must be an absolute path, prefixed with `/local`.

 #### Requirements